reeshabh90/c-linux-server/readme.md

     * routing_update_client can add routing entries to routing server and see the current list maintained by server.
     * routing_client can just see the list of routing entries in the server.
 List gets updated whenever new entry is added.
 4. system-info: This project has sample code for an asynchronous server which makes use of '*epoll*' to asynchronously connect with clients and shares system information every 5 second.
 We get a basic idea about how event loop functions.
+5. http-setup: This project creates an asynchronous HTTP Server and Client which communicate via HTTP protocol using GET, POST, etc. methods.

 ## How to run the project
 Suppose you are in sample project multiplex-routinginfo.
 Please run following commands: